Readings

 Besides selecting sets of existing columns, it’s often useful to add new columns that are functions of existing columns.
 That’s the job of mutate().

-Visually, we are doing this (thanks RStudio for your cheatsheet):
+Visually, we are doing this (image from an earlier version of RStudio’s dplyr cheatsheet):

 The current variables in the coronavirus dataset don’t lend themselves well to cross-computation, so to illustrate the power of the mutate() function, let’s look at the companion dataset from the coronavirus package on global vaccination statistics.